 (1) In this section —

-“audit amount” means the amount of expenditure shown in an audit statement;
+audit amount means the amount of expenditure shown in an audit statement;

-“audit statement” means a statement containing details of expenditure during the period to which an operations report relates;
+audit statement means a statement containing details of expenditure during the period to which an operations report relates;

-“expenditure” means expenditure on or in connection with mining on a mining tenement;
+expenditure means expenditure on or in connection with mining on a mining tenement;

-“expenditure amount” means the amount of expenditure during the period to which an operations report relates;
+expenditure amount means the amount of expenditure during the period to which an operations report relates;

-“operations report” has the meaning given to that term in section 115A(1).
+operations report has the meaning given to that term in section 115A(1).

 (2) For the purpose of verifying the expenditure amount shown in an operations report, the Minister may, by notice in writing, require the holder of a mining tenement to file an audit statement, or cause an audit statement to be filed, with the Department at Perth within a period specified in the notice.